 \section{Introduction}

 Many businesses offer customers an assortment of products and services to choose from, whether it be a movie to watch, a restaurant to order from, or a product to buy.
-An important task for these organisations is therefore to predict customers' choices using historical data in order to inform tactical decisions such as assortment, pricing or matching optimization.
-One key challenge in these settings is the presence of substitution effects: the demand for a particular product depends on what else is offered.
-Discrete choice models, which describe the probability that a random customer chooses a given alternative out of any assortment of products, are used to model such substitution behaviors.
-Considerable scientific research in marketing, economics, and operations research has focused on various probabilistic and parametric specifications of discrete choice models.
+An important task for these organizations is therefore to predict customers' choices using historical data in order to inform tactical decisions such as assortment, pricing, or matching optimization.
+The key challenge in these settings is the presence of substitution effects: the demand for a particular product depends on what else is offered.
+Discrete choice models, which describe a probability measure over the choice alternatives in any given assortment, are often used to represent such substitution behaviors.
+Research in marketing, economics, and operations research has studied various probabilistic and parametric specifications of discrete choice models.